mwtzzz-zz/nodetool-cleanup/README.md

 # nodetool-cleanup
-Small program using zookeeper to coordinate scylla and cassandra nodetool cleanups across hosts in a cluster
+Small program using zookeeper to coordinate scylla and cassandra nodetool cleanups across hosts in a cluster.
+Assumes you already have a zookeeper server.
+Example of how to run it from cron:

+38 3 * * sun,wed root command -p time -o /tmp/nodetool_compact.out nodetool compact
+30 23 1 * * root /usr/local/sbin/run_nodetool_repair zk_server:2181 scylla_cluster_name > /tmp/run_nodetool_repair.out 2>&1

 To compile: